vhermecz/python-disksorted/docs/usage.rst

 NOTE: This part of the module still requires some development, to achieve better performance.

+The following table provides some timing info on sorting.
+Actual values depend on disk access and CPU speed, so it may be substantially different on your own system.
+If you want, you can rerun the performance test, it is in the *generate_timing.py* module in the github repo.

 .. include:: timing.rst

 Time of operations relative to in-memory sort.
 Conf: